Visuals novels on Windows¶

-Visual novels are always Microsoft Windows programs.
+Visual novels are usually always made for Windows.
 If you have a Windows PC, you will always be able to run visual novels as long as your visual novel supports the Windows version you are running.
-For most VNs out there, Windows 7 is a minimum, older titles will also work on XP.
-Newer titles released after 2019 will require Windows 8.1 as a minimum.
+The basic system requirements to run visual novels on your PC are as follows:

-Follow the steps below to set Japanese locale on your Windows system.
+π₯ Follow the steps below to set Japanese locale on your Windows PC. π

 Setting Japanese locale